pivotal/blog/content/post/test-driven-development-for-data-science.md

 | D   | 2 | 4 |
 | E   | 3 | 5 |

-This is an [unsupervised problem](https://en.wikipedia.org/wiki/Unsupervised_learning) where the goal is to find hidden structure in the data.
-Real life examples can be found in many marketing divisions where customer segmentation is crucial to develop personalized campaigns.
-In reality, our data is much larger.
-For example we’ve dealt with datasets where we had more than a hundred features or millions of observations.
+This is an [unsupervised problem](https://en.wikipedia.org/wiki/Unsupervised_learning) where the goal is to find structure in the data.
+We can find potential applications of clustering vividly.
+For example it's applied in many marketing divisions where customer segmentation is crucial to develop personalized campaigns.
+In real life, our data might be much larger.
+We’ve dealt with terabytes of data having several hundred features or millions of observations.
 In order to address such a problem, we leverage [MLlib](http://spark.apache.org/docs/latest/ml-guide.html), Spark’s machine learning (ML) library.
-[Spark](http://spark.apache.org/) is good for solving big data problems and supports Python, R, Scala and Java.
+[Spark](http://spark.apache.org/) is handy for big data processing and supports Python, R, Scala and Java.
 For this example we will use PySpark, Spark’s Python API.

 **Exploration Phase**

 In the exploration phase we don’t test drive our code.
 We aim to find the right algorithm to solve our problem.
 We will use Jupyter notebook to play around with the data (see figure 1, the notebook can be found [here](https://github.com/datitran/spark-tdd-example/blob/master/Clustering%20Example%20with%20PySpark.ipynb)).
-In our case, [K-means](https://en.wikipedia.org/wiki/K-means_clustering) could be an appropriate solution for the given dataset.
-The core idea of k-means is to classify a given data set through a number of predefined clusters (assume k clusters) through a number of simple rules (usually minimizing the total-intra cluster variance).
+For the given dataset, [K-means](https://en.wikipedia.org/wiki/K-means_clustering) can be an appropriate solution.

 {{< responsive-figure src="/images/jupyter-notebook-clustering-pyspark.png" class="center" >}}
 <p align="center">
   Figure 1: Jupyter notebook of our clustering example with PySpark
 </p>

-Figure 2 depicts that k-means did a great job in separating our dataset.
-Clustering was fairly easy in this case due to the few data points and variables.
+Figure 2 depicts that k-means did a decent job in clustering the dataset.
+In this case, clustering was fairly easy because of the few artificially generated data points and variables.
 In real life choosing the optimal k becomes less obvious because of more observations and/or features.
-Also k-means might not always be the best choice.
-We have to figure out which [clustering algotithm](http://scikit-learn.org/stable/modules/clustering.html#clustering) is best for a given data set.
+Also we have to figure out which [clustering algotithm](http://scikit-learn.org/stable/modules/clustering.html#clustering) is best for a given data set.
 In this case, k-means seems to be a good choice.

 {{< responsive-figure src="/images/output-kmeans.png" class="center" >}}
 <p align="center">
-  Figure 2: Our data along with the assigned labels from k-means and cluster centers
+  Figure 2: The data set along with the assigned labels from k-means and cluster centers
 </p>

 **Production Phase**

-In the production phase, we want to operationalize our model.
-We want to re-calculate our cluster centers on a regular basis to incorporate information from new data points and then store the updated model to assign labels to fresh incoming data.
+Now we want to operationalize our model so that we can make predictions on incoming data in real time.
+We want to update our model, re-calculate our cluster centers on a regular basis, to incorporate information from new data points.
 In this phase, we use test-driven development to ensure that our codebase is clean, robust and trustworthy.

 To test our code, we use a single node Spark application.
-On OS X, we can easily install Apache Spark using [brew](http://brew.sh/):
+On OS X, Apache Spark can be installed using [brew](http://brew.sh/):

 ~~~ssh
 brew install apache-spark
 ~~~

-Afterwards we need to add this to the bash profile:
+Next we add this to the bash profile:

 ~~~ssh
 export SPARK_HOME="/usr/local/Cellar/apache-spark/2.0.0/libexec/"